Kenosha station: History

 The station was opened in 1855 by the Chicago and Milwaukee Railway and was acquired by the Chicago and North Western Railway in 1869.
-The station served many C&NW trains such as the Twin Cities 400, Flambeau 400, Shoreland 400, Valley 400, and Peninsula 400.
+The station served many C&NW trains, such as the Twin Cities 400, Flambeau 400, Shoreland 400, Valley 400, and Peninsula 400.
 The last intercity passenger train stopped in Kenosha in 1971; since then it has only been used for commuter services.
 Other commuter services extended from Chicago into Wisconsin but were eventually discontinued.
 The KD Line ran from Kenosha to Harvard and closed in 1939.
 The Northwest Line had a branch to Williams Bay that was cut back to Lake Geneva in 1966 and discontinued north of the state line in 1975.
-The Milwaukee Road had commuter service to Walworth until 1982 when it was cut back to Fox Lake.
+The Milwaukee Road had commuter service to Walworth until 1982, when it was cut back to Fox Lake.

 Though Kenosha Station pre-dates the Civil War, it was restored in the period between 2004 and 2006.
-Metra does not have a ticket office there, and the waiting room serves as dining area for a fast food restaurant.
+Metra does not have a ticket office there, and the waiting room serves as a dining area for a fast food restaurant.

 The station has been chosen as the southern terminus of various forms of the proposed Kenosha–Racine–Milwaukee regional rail service, first in the KRM Commuter Link proposal from 2010 (with cross-platform transfers to Metra), then later in the Wisconsin Transit & Realty proposal from 2022.